mambarek/shared-utils/Readne.md

 > mvn release:prepare
 > mvn release:perform

 IMPORTANT: lombok version should be up to date and equal there from microservices-bom

+## Das ist ein git push test